Search RFC: |

 Wax nostalgic about and learn from the history of early electronics.
 See articles from Radio-Craft, published 1929 - 1953.
 All copyrights are hereby acknowledged.

 I usually try to post something a little less serious and technical on Fridays to help everyone wind down from the long week just passed.
 It could be a Carl & Jerry or a Mac's Radio Service Shop story, an electronics quiz, or even something I found out on the Internet.
-This time it is a "believe-it-or-not" type feature in a c1935 Radio-Craft magazine entitled "Curiosa in Radio," about radio manufacturing, operating, and infrastructure.
+This time it is a "believe-it-or-not" type feature in a c1935 Radio-Craft magazine titled "Curiosa in Radio," about radio manufacturing, operating, and infrastructure.
 One factoid claims "Only 1.1% of set manufacturers in business in 1924 are building sets today."
 It could due to being in the middle of the Depression Era so almost nobody was making / buying radios, but more likely it reflects the reality of the many people who jumped into the fledgling radio industry early on and then could not gain market share.
 I took the liberty of colorizing the drawings.
 Enjoy.

 Curiosa in Radio